pythonanywhere/help_pages/articles/DNSPrimer.md

 reply (bending the truth a little that "`yourdomain.com` has an A record pointing to the IP address 1.2.3.4".

+Their advantage over CNAME records is that they can be created for naked domains, so you can use one to host a site at `yourdomain.com` on PythonAnywhere without needing to use an A record.

-Because this is not a part of the DNS standard, we don't officially support these, but they will in general work, and they're certainly better than using an A record.
+However, because they are not a part of the DNS standard, we don't officially support them.
+Still, they will in general work, and they're better than using an A record.